pingcap/docs-dm/en/dm-worker-intro.md

 ### Binlog replication/Syncer

-Binlog replication/Syncer reads the binlog events of the relay log, transforms these events to SQL statements, and then applies these statements to the downstream TiDB.
+Binlog replication/Syncer reads the binlog events of the upstream MySQL/MariaDB or the binlog events of the relay log, transforms these events to SQL statements, and then applies these statements to the downstream TiDB.

 ## Privileges required by DM-worker